unrealwork/axibase-collector/installation-on-kubernetes.md

 In this example:
 * A Deployment named `axibase-collector` is created, indicated by the `metadata: name` field.
-* The Deployment creates three replicated Pods, indicated by the `replicas` field.
+* The Deployment creates three replicated Pods, indicated by the [`replicas`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#replicas) field.
+If you want to install the Collector on each node, the replicas value must be equal node count.
 * The `selector` field defines how the Deployment finds which Pod to manage.
 In this case, we simply select on one label defined in the Pod template (`app: axibase-collector`).
 * The Pod template’s specification, or `template: spec` field, indicates that the Pod run one container, `axibase-collector`, which runs the collector [Docker Hub](https://hub.docker.com/r/axibase/collector/) image at latest version.
 * The Deployment opens port 9443 for use by the Pod.

 The `template` field contains the following instructions:
 * The Pods are labeled `app: axibase-collector`
+* The Pods use [`affinity`](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).
+We have `podAntiAffinity` that will restrict to have two same pods (label `app:axibase-collector`) in one node.
 * Create one container and name it `axibase-collector`.
 * Create one volume and name it `docker-socket`.
 * Run the `axibase/collector` image at latest version.